Guide To Effective Cross-Browser Testing

 - Run on your local machine and support localhost and staging environments.

-Check out there website as they explain it much better than I ever could!
+Check out their website as they explain it much better than I ever could!

 Advantages of BrowseEmAll